alexander-pastukhov/writing-games-with-python-and-psychopy/docs/07-whack-a-mole.md

 :::

 ## Three moles
 Let us create three moles that will be represented by [circles](https://psychopy.org/api/visual/circle.html#psychopy.visual.circle.Circle).
 Create a new list variable `moles` and put three circles into it.
 One should go to the left, one dead center, and one to the right.
 Watch a video above to see what I mean.
 Think of a reasonable size (which [units](#psychopy-units) make keeping circle a circle easier?) and position.
-You can also use different colors for them, as I did).
+You can also use different colors for them, as I did.

-You can either create an empty list and then `append()` circles one at a time.
-Or you can use square brackets to put all three of them into the list in one go.
-Then [draw()](https://psychopy.org/api/visual/circle.html#psychopy.visual.circle.Circle.draw) circles before you flip the window and wait for a key press.
+You can either create an empty list and then `.append()` circles one at a time or you can use square brackets to put all three of them into the list in one go.
+Then [draw()](https://psychopy.org/api/visual/circle.html#psychopy.visual.circle.Circle.draw) circles before you [flip](https://psychopy.org/api/visual/window.html#psychopy.visual.Window.flip) the window and wait for a key press.
 Note that you have to draw them one at a time.
 Therefore, you will need to add three lines for this but the next section will show you an easier way.

 ::: {.rmdnote .program}
 Put your code into _code02.py_.